noambavli/Hyper-Discord-Bot/README.md

 ---

 notes:
-- The input is first converted to lowercase and all regex are removed before generating answer.
+- The input is first converted to lowercase and all regexes are removed before generating answer.

 - The bot doesn’t have a traditional menu (except the db functionality , you can see menu by saying "bot db menu"), as it's mainly focused on conversational interaction.
 For more rare commands, such as asking about the weather, the bot doesn’t require the word "bot" to be included in the sentence, since these requests are less common in everyday conversation and probably directed to the bot.
 However, for more common responses, the bot will only trigger response if the word "bot" is present in the sentence.